paddor/crypto_box/README.md

 ## Limitations
-Due to the filter nature and lack of a header that specifies the length of the data, there are real limitations in the length of a file/data stream you can encrypt (at once).
+Due to the filter nature and lack of a header that specifies the length of the data, there are no real limitations in the length of a file/data stream you can encrypt (at once).
 Of course, reasonable reuse of a key is advised.

 To be precise: You could safely encrypt encrypt up to 3.347787592E35 YiB at